 1992 witnessed the beginning of the USAF withdrawal from Woodbridge.
 On 5th January, as part of the ‘Mission Completion’ programme, the first eight 78th TFS A-10s left the base bound for the U.S. On 15th May, with the 78th TFS withdrawal completed, the squadron was deactivated.

-Special operations forces located in Europe were the subject of a major reorganisation during 1992 which was to have a significant on Woodbridge, the 67th and 21st SOS’s both left Woodbridge on the 20th May 1992.
+Special Operations forces located in Europe were the subject of a major reorganisation during 1992 which was to have a significant effect on Woodbridge.
+On 15th January, the 67th and 21st SOS’s parent unit, the 39th Special Operations Wing, moved its headquarters from Rhein-Main AB, Germany to RAF Alconbury.
+As a consequence of this move, both squadrons left Woodbridge on 20th May, to take up residence at Alconbury.

 The one remaining squadron, the 91st TFS, had completed its withdrawal by August and was officially deactivated on the 14th of that month.
 This move was a significant and historic event by virtue of the fact that it ended the 40-year USAF presence at the base.